BYLAWS OF NEW HAMPSHIRE REPUBLICAN STATE COMMITTEE, A NEW HAMPSHIRE VOLUNTARY CORPORATION

 ARTICLE I: The Republican State Committee

-The Republican State Committee is organized under Sections 21 and 22 of the New Hampshire Constitutional Conventions and State Party Conventions Act, RSA 667, and is a New Hampshire voluntary corporation pursuant to the Voluntary Corporations and Associations Act, RSA 292 and shall be referred to herein as the “State Committee.”
-The State Committee shall be composed of the members of all the County and City Committees as selected pursuant to Articles V and VI of these bylaws and New Hampshire state law.
+The Republican State Committee is organized under RSA 667:21 and :22 and is a New Hampshire voluntary corporation pursuant to the Voluntary Corporations and Associations Act, RSA 292, and shall be referred to herein as the “State Committee.”
+The State Committee shall comprise the members of all the County and City Committees as selected pursuant to Article V of these bylaws and New Hampshire state law.
+These bylaws shall be deemed an exercise of the State Committee’s authority under RSA 667:21, II, and shall control to the extent they are inconsistent with RSA 667:21, I, and :22.

 The State Committee shall have the ultimate responsibility for all of the affairs of the Republican Party in the State of New Hampshire.
 The State Committee is established primarily for the political purposes herein set forth, subject to the provisions of New Hampshire RSA292 and the provisions of Section527 of the Internal Revenue Code of 1986, as amended (the “Code”), and for any purpose, for which an organization may be exempt under Section 527 of the Code and, with respect to all of the foregoing purposes, to carry on exempt function purposes within the meaning of Section 527 of the Code.